 Despite extraordinary progress, data integration remains difficult.

-Professor Maria Kasper — Professor of Cell and Molecular Biology at Karolinska Institutet — noted challenges in harmonizing metadata, regulatory barriers to raw data sharing across countries, and inconsistent annotation practices in earlier studies.
+Professor Maria Kasper — Associate Professor of Cell and Molecular Biology at Karolinska Institutet — noted challenges in harmonizing metadata, regulatory barriers to raw data sharing across countries, and inconsistent annotation practices in earlier studies.

 The question moving forward is whether the Atlas should remain a static reference or become a dynamic, continuously updated biological model.